sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/etcdreplicators.md

 linkTitle: "Etcd Replicators Reference"
 reference_title: "Etcd replicators"
 type: "reference"
-description: "Etcd replicators allow you to manage RBAC resources in one place and mirror the changes to follower clusters.
-Read the reference to set up RBAC policy replication between Sensu clusters."
+description: "Read this reference to learn to use Sensu's etcd replicators to manage role-based access control resources in one place and mirror changes to follower clusters."
 weight: 170
 version: "6.6"
 product: "Sensu Go"